 Because this plan is typically used in smaller spaces, it should cost less than larger layouts.
 The total cost will depend entirely on the size of the kitchen, type of materials used, and the cost of labor.
 If you need specific cost estimates, contact a kitchen installer in your area.

 It’s best to use light colors, either no patterns or small patterns, and minimize rough textures and contrast.
-Also, under-cabinet lights should be installed to maximize surface lighting.
+Also, under-cabinet lights should be in